ELECTRON-ION COLLIDER (EIC)

 Yes

-The EIC will be the world’s first collider of polarised electrons with nuclei or polarised protons/light ions and will have a design luminosity of 1033 – 1034 cm-2 s-1, and a centre of mass range of 20 - 140 GeV.
-It will be a discovery machine for understanding QCD interactions, the theory of the strong interaction between quarks mediated by gluons, and studying the structure and dynamics of matter at high luminosity, high energy and with a wide range of nuclei.
+The EiC will be a discovery machine for understanding Quantum Chromodynamics (QCD), the theory of the strong interaction between quarks mediated by gluons, and for studying the structure and dynamics of matter at high luminosity, high energy and with a wide range of nuclei.
 In particular, the experiment will be able to address how the proton gets its spin, how hadrons acquire their mass from quarks that are almost massless, how gluons prevent quarks from being observed as free particles and establish whether there are emergent forms of matter made of densely packed gluons.
+The EIC will have a design luminosity of 1033 – 1034 cm-2 s-1, and a centre of mass range of 20 140 GeV.
+The integrated luminosity will be 10-100 fb-1 per year.
+This will be approximately 100 times greater than the previous generation HERA collider at DESY, Germany.

-It will consist of two intersecting accelerators, one producing an intense beam of electrons, the other a high-energy beam of protons or heavier atomic nuclei.
-As these particles collide, the electrons will scatter off the quarks within the proton or nucleus.
-Studying the patterns and characteristics of the particles ejected in these scattering interactions will tease out the internal structure and distribution of the quarks and gluons.
+The EiC will consist of two intersecting accelerators, one producing an intense beam of electrons, the other a high-energy beam of protons or heavier atomic nuclei.
+As these particlescollide, the electronswill scatter off the quarks and gluons within the proton or nucleus.
+Studyingthe patterns and characteristics of theparticles ejected in these scatteringinteractions will tease outthe internal structure anddistribution of the quarks and gluons.